rauc-lab/being/docs/concepts.rst

 A :class:`being.curve.Curve` is a container for splines.
 Each *motion curve* has multiple individual splines.
 These are independent and do not share any break points or coefficients.
 Each of these splines defines a motion channel which can be routed to motors.
+A curve should have at least one spline.

 .. plot::